Skip to main content

 • Choose the connection method: 1 Batt 2 DC or 2 Batt 1 DC

 • Select the battery brand and model.
-If not listed, choose General_LiBat_HV
+If Discover is not listed, choose General_LiBat_HV

-• Set the maximum charge/discharge current (limiting is typically not required)
+• Set the maximum charge/discharge current: 157 A.

 • For dual-battery systems using the same settings, enable "Batt2 Settings follow Batt1."